Ashok0/EnderalVREssentials-Nightly/README.md

 9. Enable "Skinned trees"
 10. Enable "Animated trees"
 11. Distance sliders are set to: Item 20%, Actor 20%, Objects 40%, Grass 100% (Skip this step if you adjusted [LOD] values manually in skyrimprefs.ini)

+## MCM Settings
+* VRIK MCM
+1. Disable "Adjust Held Weapons Position" to fix scoped bow aiming.
+2. Select Body Holsters > Scroll down to Left Shoulder Holster > Untick "Visible".
+This prevents your bow from clipping into the edge of your FOV when crouching in real life.

+* Spell Wheel VR MCM:
+1. Select Presets > SpellSword + More Pages (Loads preset for equipping spells, weapons, and items from the spell wheel across multiple pages)
+2. Select General > Tick "Unequip to Grab with Higgs" (Allows you to grab potions directly from the Spell Wheel menu to your hand for added immersion)
+3. Select Advanced > Set "Slow Time Scale" to 5.
+(Enables slow motion when selecting items from the spell wheel)

 ## Nemesis Configuration